Azure/communication-ui-library/packages/communication-react/review/beta/communication-react.api.md

 import { TransferEventArgs } from '@azure/communication-calling';
 import { TypingIndicatorReceivedEvent } from '@azure/communication-chat';
 import { UnknownIdentifier } from '@azure/communication-common';
+import { UploadChatImageResult as UploadChatImageResult_2 } from '@azure/communication-chat';
 import { VideoDeviceInfo } from '@azure/communication-calling';
 import { VideoEffectName } from '@azure/communication-calling';
 import { VideoStreamRenderer } from '@azure/communication-calling';